Code-Institute-Submissions/Milestone-Project-174/README.md

 At the first part of the site, there is four pictures displayed on the right to let the users get a simple first look at how the gym looks now.
 In addition to this, there is some simple but good information on the left hand side of the screen to create some comfort for the user.

-**As a Newbie/Fitness Enthusiasts/Sponsor/Business Partner,: I want to make sure that the gym has a good reputation before starting anything with them**
+**As a Newbie/Fitness Enthusiasts/Sponsor/Business Partner,: I want to make sure that the gym has a good reputation before becoming a part of it**

 The easiest way for any user to know about the gym's reputation and progression is to use the links placed in the footer at the bottom of the site, this is where they can find out what other members of the gym thinks of it and how it is to work with.